Skip to content

 On the family group page, you’ll see a list of all the members.
 Find the name of the person you want to remove from the group.
 Click on the three dots (or sometimes a “…” icon) next to their name.
 A list of options should appear.

-Tip: If you’re removing a child’s account, you may need to first remove their consent.
-Look for an option like ‘Remove consent for this child’s account’ before you can fully remove them from the family group.
-This is a specific step for child accounts.
+Removing a child’s account from a Microsoft family group often requires a specific step: first remove consent for that child’s account.
+A prompt like ‘Remove consent for this child’s account’ must be located and used before the child can be fully removed from the family group.
+This is a necessary action for child accounts.

 Choose “Remove from family group”